 By contrast, joint custody generally means that the parents will share physical custody and legal custody.
 That means that the child will live with both parents and that both parents have the right to make decisions about the child’s life and welfare.

 How We Can Help

-Palmer Rodak & Associates represents clients in all child custody matters including:
+Palmer Rodak & Associates represents clients in all child custody matters in Oceanside and Del Mar, including:

 - Visitation rights

 California favors joint custody, involving shared legal custody where both parents make decisions regarding medical treatment, education, and other critical concerns.
 Determining who a child lives with – physical custody – and who gets visitation can become complex, especially in a military divorce involving relocation or deployment.
 Our skilled assistance can help ensure clients make choices that are in the best interests of their children.

 With few exceptions, Family Court Services (FCS) mediation is mandatory whenever custody or visitation is in question.
 Making a favorable impression on your FCS mediator can be essential to your overall success in the case.

 Once the parents file a child custody or visitation case, the court sends them to meet with the Family Court Services (FCS) department.
 Attorneys are not permitted to participate in the Family Court Services mediation.
 If the parties are unable to reach an agreement regarding child custody and visitation issues, the FCS mediator will make a written recommendation to the judge.

 Judges often rely heavily on the recommendations of the FCS mediator.
 Therefore, it is very important that you are well-prepared for the mediation.
 We can help you eliminate the risk of having an unfavorable report because of nervousness or because you are unprepared.

 The lead lawyer in our mediation practice, Attorney Matthew E. Palmer, has extensive experience in mediation both in private practice and as a Pro Tem Judge in Vista, California.
 Mr. Palmer can explain how best to respond during the mediation process to help achieve a satisfactory outcome.